Can fish oil and metformin protect hearts in PCOS?

 Summary

-This study looks at whether taking fish oil supplements along with the standard medicine metformin can improve heart health in women with Polycystic Ovary Syndrome (PCOS).
-The study will include 146 women with PCOS who are overweight and have high blood fats or blood sugar issues.
-Researchers will measure changes in artery thickness, plaque, and heart function to see if this combination helps reduce heart disease risk.
+This study looks at whether taking fish oil and/or metformin for 12 months can improve heart health in women with Polycystic Ovary Syndrome (PCOS).
+PCOS raises the risk of heart disease and diabetes.
+The trial will enroll 146 women with PCOS who are overweight and have high blood fats or blood sugar.
+Researchers will measure changes in artery thickness, plaque, and heart function.

 Get updates